Jutho/TensorKit.jl/docs/src/man/tutorial.md

 A = Tensor(randn, V1*V1*V2')
 convert(Array, A)
 ```
-Here, we create a space 5-dimensional space `V1`, which has a three-dimensional subspace
+Here, we create a 5-dimensional space `V1`, which has a three-dimensional subspace
 associated with charge 0 (the trivial irrep of ``ℤ₂``) and a two-dimensional subspace with
 charge 1 (the non-trivial irrep).
 Similar for `V2`, where both subspaces are one-
 dimensional.
 Representing the tensor as a dense `Array`, we see that it is zero in those